HuanLiu2022/author-profiling/README.md

 This project explores the identification of human and bot authors from social media text using Natural Language Processing and machine learning techniques.

-The project includes text preprocessing, feature engineering, and classification using different machine learning models.
+The project uses a dataset of **over 440,000 social media posts** from human and bot authors.
+It includes text preprocessing, feature engineering, and classification using different machine learning models.
 Character and word N-grams were investigated to improve the representation of social media text.

 The best-performing model achieved an accuracy of **93.48%**.